walmartlabs/lacinia/docs/tutorial/designer-data.rst

 .. literalinclude:: /_examples/tutorial/cgg-schema-3.edn
    :caption: resources/cgg-schema.edn
-   :emphasize-lines: 11-13,21-30
+   :emphasize-lines: 11-12,20-28

-We've added a ``:designers`` field to BoardGame, and added a new Designer type.
+We've added a ``designers`` field to BoardGame, and added a new Designer type.

 In Lacinia, we use a wrapper, ``list``, around a type, to denote a list of that type.